top of page

 WHERE TO STAY

-Little Green Bay has been on our list for years.
-The small 15-room boutique hotel is located in a secluded, pine-scented bay and serves understated luxury.
-Expect polished concrete, linen bedding, earthy tones and outdoor showers.
-There is a restaurant set over two levels to give maximum views of the bay, offering simple Mediterranean cuisine and cocktails that go down a little too easy.
-The pebbled beach below is adorned with black canvas lounges, parasols and giant bean bags that float in the ocean, and although these are all beautiful it’s the little things that leaves that lasting impression.
-Trendy straw hats, premium suncream and chic board games were available for guests to use during their stay as well as paddle boards and canoes to explore the coast.
-Immersed in the sounds of nature, it’s easy to forget this authentic guesthouse is just down the road from the bustling old town.
+On our previous visit we took a short drive North to check into a bucket list property, Little Green Bay.
+The small 15 room boutique hotel is located in a secluded bay, surrounded by pine trees and delivers understated luxury, except polished concrete floors, linen bedding, earthy tones and outdoor showers.
+The restaurant is set over two levels to give maximum views of the pristine bay with a menu that consists of simple & delicious Mediterranean cuisine.
+The pebbled beach is adorned with black canvas lounges, parasols and giant bean bags that float in the sea.
+It’s the little touches that impress us the most, straw sun hats, suncream and board games were available for guests to use during their stay as well as paddle boards & canoes to explore the bay.
+Immersed in the sounds of nature it’s easy to forget this authentic guesthouse is a short 10 minute drive from bustling Hvar town.

 Comments